Marquette rides big 1st half to 102-94 upset of Creighton

 ''My heart goes out to Mo Watson,'' Wojciechowski said. ''Seeing him before the game and in the anthem line and then in the handshake line, you never want a terrific player and competitor to have his career ended with the unfortunate circumstances that they are.
 Obviously, not having him changes their team.''

 Marquette, playing its third straight road game against a top-15 opponent, shot 60 percent and led by as many as 19 points in the second half.
-The Bluejays cut it to 10 with under 3 minutes left but got no closer.
+The Bluejays cut it to 10 with under 3 minutes left but got no closer than the final margin.

 The Eagles were 12 of 24 on 3-pointers, with Reinhardt making four.